 Lance-Leaf Coreopsis (Coreopsis lanceolata) Quick Facts:

-Host Plant to Silvery Checkerspot Buckeyes, Nectar plant to Monarch, Buckeyes, and many more butterflies
+Possible host plant to Silvery Checkerspot Butterflies, Nectar plant to Monarch, Buckeyes, and many more butterflies

 Native to majority of US, except Rocky Mountains